-Unless Law 8.1.2 applies, a Controlling Body may appoint for each Match:
+Unless Law 8.1.2 applies, the Head of Umpiring and Laws (or Umpire Coordinator) is responsible to appoint for each Match:

 - a) a field Umpire or Umpires;

 - b) two or more boundary Umpires; and

 - c) two goal Umpires.

 A minimum of one field Umpire is required for every 9-a-side Match.
 A minimum of two field Umpires are required for all formats which involve 12 or more on-field Players per side.